Zabriskie Point (1970)

 Rod said he admired Antonioni's work but didn't think he was the right type of

 actor for the director's style.
-But Antonioni director disagreed.
-"He kinda
+But the director disagreed.

 wooed me over three lunches," Rod said.
 "He convinced me.
 Never had a script,